mikebryantky/DungeonIntruder/readme.md

 # Dungeon Intruder

-Proof of concept HTML5 game written using the <a href="http://www.impactjs.com">ImpactJS</a> framework
+Proof of concept HTML5 game written using the <a href="http://www.impactjs.com">ImpactJS</a> framework.

+Demo is available at http://www.mikebryant.com/misc/DungeonIntruder/

 ## Rules